fmerg/pymerkle/USAGE.md

 Merkle-tree's current root-hash.
-It is essential that the auditor does _not_ need to reveal the data itself but only their checksum, whereas the server does _not_ need to publish any encrypted data (checksums stored by leaves) but only a specific path of interior checksums and the current root-hash.
+It is essential that the auditor does _not_ need to reveal the data itself but only their checksum, whereas the server does _not_ need to publish any encrypted data (checksums stored by leaves) but only a specific path of interior hashes and the current root-hash.
 Furthermore, depending on the protocol context, proof of encryption and its subsequent validation allow for mutual authorization or even authentication to take place.